-Elizabeth Kahura was born in Kenya Africa.
+Elizabeth Kahura was born in Kenya, Africa.
 She is an Educator/Storyteller and Performer.

 From Elizabeth's voice!

-Good Choices!
+Motto: Good Choices!
 Good Things!

 Austin American-Statesman